 Make sure to wave as the train passes by!

-Address: Rossio Christmas Market (Mercado de Natal) | Praça do Rossio | 1100-200 Lisbon Portugal
+Address: Rossio Christmas Market (Mercado de Natal) | Praça do Rossio | 1100-200 Lisbon, Portugal

 Rossio Christmas Market Dates

-The Rossio Square Christmas Market is actually an Advent market leading up to Christmas.
-Usually, Rossio opens its iconic market in mid to late November and closes before Christmas Day, when Advent has concluded.
+Usually, Rossio opens its iconic market in mid-to-late November and closes before Christmas Day, when Advent has concluded.

-Tips for Visiting Rossio Christmas Market
+Tips for Rossio Christmas Market

 Christmas Markets in Lisbon: Campo Pequeno Christmas Market

-It’s a unique setting for this unique Lisbon Christmas Market with a mission: “To celebrate Christmas, to wrap love.” (“Celebrar o Natal, embrulhar o amor.”)
+“To celebrate Christmas, to wrap love.” (“Celebrar o Natal, embrulhar o amor.”)

 Campo Pequeno Christmas Market purposefully gathers over 100 artists, artisans, and craftspeople under its distinctive domed roof.

-Address: Campo Pequeno Christmas Market | Sagres Campo Pequeno, Avenida Antonio Serpa 22 | 1050-027 Lisbon Portugal
+Address: Campo Pequeno Christmas Market | Sagres Campo Pequeno, Avenida Antonio Serpa 22 | 1050-027 Lisbon, Portugal

 Campo Pequeno Christmas Market Dates

-For Christmas 2024, the first weekend dates for Campo Pequeno Christmas Market are November 28th to December 1st, 2024.
+For Christmas 2025, the first weekend dates for Campo Pequeno Christmas Market are November 28th to December 1st, 2025.

-The second weekend of the Campo Pequeno Christmas Market runs from December 5th to December 8th, 2024.
+The second weekend of the Campo Pequeno Christmas Market runs from December 5th to December 8th, 2025..

-Tips for Visiting Campo Pequeno Christmas Market
+Tips for Campo Pequeno Christmas Market

 There’s a small admission fee for adults and children aged 10 and older.
 Children under 10 are free when accompanied by a ticketed adult.